 Brennan Buck Critic.
 Mr. Buck is principal of the firm FreelandBuck, based in New York City and Los Angeles.
 His work and writing, which focuses on technology within the discipline and its associated aesthetic culture, has been published in Log, Frame, Architectural Record, Detail, and Surface, as well as several recent books on architecture and technology.
-Prior to teaching at Yale, he worked for Neil M. Denari Architects and Johnston Marklee & Associates in Los Angeles and taught at the University of Applied Arts, Vienna, the Royal Danish Academy in Copenhagen, the University of Kentucky, and Pennsylvania State University.
+He has worked for Neil M. Denari Architects and Johnston Marklee & Associates in Los Angeles and taught at the University of Applied Arts, Vienna; the University of Pennsylvania; Syracuse University; and the Royal Danish Academy in Copenhagen.
 Mr. Buck received a B.S. from Cornell University and an M.Arch. from the University of California at Los Angeles.